 Allergy symptoms can be very similar to those of other conditions, so it’s sometimes difficult to tell the difference between allergies and colds, for example.

 If you have any of the following symptoms, it may be more likely you have a cold or similar illness than a common allergic reaction11:

 - Slow onset of symptoms (i.e. you have felt ill for several days)

 See what your symptoms might mean by taking our cold vs allergy quiz.

 Allergy relief options can be different depending on the allergen.
 If you’re allergic to dogs or cats, you can try to reduce contact with them for starters.
 Pollen and dust can be difficult to avoid, but can be dealt with using home remedies and a few simple lifestyle adjustments.

 Many upper respiratory allergies can be relieved with the use of over the counter medicine like Zyrtec’s range of allergy relief products.
-However, if you’re worried about a severe allergic reaction, you should seek immediate medical attention.
+However, if you don't experience any relief, you should seek help from a healthcare professional.

 ZYRTEC® provides strong relief day after day for common allergy symptoms due to hay fever or other upper respiratory allergies, including runny nose, sneezing, itchy nose or throat, and itchy, watery eyes.
 Explore our products for both adults and children to find powerful, 24 hour symptom relief for you and your family.

 Allergies can occur at any time of year, depending on what triggers your reaction.
 However, allergies to pollen, grass or weeds are more common during the spring and summer months.